EnergyInnovation/eps-us/docs/io-model.md

 - Employee compensation includes not just salary, but also bonuses, employer-paid benefits, employer contributions to retirement plans, etc.

 We divide each of the three key metrics (jobs, value added, and employee compensation) by output to obtain "within industry" jobs, value added, or employee compensation per unit of output that ISIC code generates.
 This provides a measure of direct (first-order) job intensity, value added intensity, and employee compensation intensity of each ISIC code.
 These intensity or "Direct Requirements" variables will be used later to help us calculate the direct impacts of the policy package.

+We adjust the within-industry jobs and within-industry intensity variables to account for "passthrough costs" incurred by industry.
+Expenses passed through to buyers (such as raising the price of a good by the amount of a tax levied on that good) doesn't increase output for employment purposes.
+An industry doesn't need more workers because it is not making more products.
+Therefore, we adjust the within-industry jobs and EE compensation to account for passthrough costs.
+We do not adjust within-industry value added because taxes paid (and employee compensation paid) are a part of value added and contribute to economic output and GDP.
+For more on how passthrough costs are calculated, see the [industry - cash flow](industry-ag-cash.html) documentation page.

 ![within-industry job, value added, and employee compensation intensities](io-model-WithinIndustryIntensities.png)